Sparse long blocks and the variance of the longest common subsequences in random words: Replacing a long block by iid has a biased effect

-We are going to specify the intervals to which these intervals should get aligned.
+We are now going to specify the intervals to which these intervals should get aligned.
 For example we could align the first with $[1,7]$, the second with $[8,11]$ and finally the third with $[12,18]$.
-Within those constraints, we align in such a way to get a maximum number of aligned letter pairs (as usual we only allow same letter-pairs to be aligned with each other.
-Thus, one cannot align a letter with a different one).
-This means that in our current example, we align a maximum number of letter pairs of $X_1X_2\ldots X_6$ and $Y_1Y_2\ldots Y_7$.
-Then we align a maximal number of letter pairs of $X_7X_8\ldots X_{12}$ and $Y_8\ldots Y_{11}$.
-Finally we align $X_{13}\ldots X_{18}$ with $Y_{12}\ldots Y_{18}$ so as to get a maximum number of aligned letter pairs.
-The maximum number of aligned letter pairs under these constraints is hence equal to
+Within those constraints, we align in such a way to get a maximum number of aligned letter pairs.
+Hence, in our current example, we align a maximum number of letter pairs of $X_1X_2\cdots X_6$ and $Y_1Y_2\cdots Y_7$, then a maximal number of letter pairs of $X_7X_8\cdots X_{12}$ and $Y_8\cdots Y_{11}$ and finally of $X_{13}\cdots X_{18}$ with $Y_{12}\cdots Y_{18}$.
+The maximum number of aligned letter pairs under these constraints is therefore equal to

-Note that the three terms in the sum on the right side of the above equality are independent.
+Note that the three terms in the sum are independent.
 Of course the alignment defined in this way is not necessarily an alignment corresponding to a LCS.
-Indeed, let $k=2$, $n=12$ and the sequences $x=101010111111$ and $y=001010011110$.
+Indeed, let $k=2$, $n=12$ and let the sequences $x=101010111111$ and $y=001010011110$.
 Then the alignment which aligns $101010$ with $00$ and $111111$ with $1010011110$ is given by:

-In fact, it corresponds to two alignments: first the alignment aligning $X_1X_2\ldots X_6$ with $Y_1Y_2$:
+In fact, it corresponds to two alignments: first the alignment aligning $X_1X_2\cdots X_6$ with $Y_1Y_2$:

-and second the alignment aligning $X_{7}X_{8}\ldots X_{12}$ with $Y_3Y_4\ldots Y_{12}$:
+and second the alignment aligning $X_{7}X_{8}\cdots X_{12}$ with $Y_3Y_4\cdots Y_{12}$:

 The alignment \eqref{align62} is obtained by ``concatenating" the alignments \eqref{align62part1} and \eqref{align62part2}.
 The ``score" of the alignment \eqref{align62} is the sum of the scores of the alignment \eqref{align62part1} and \eqref{align62part2}.
 Here, the alignment \eqref{align62part1} aligned two letter pairs while \eqref{align62part2} aligned six.
 Hence, when $X=x$ and $Y=y$, the score of the alignment \eqref{align62} is